Cooperative Trajectory Planning in Uncertain Environments with Monte Carlo Tree Search and Risk Metrics: Experiments

 Similarly, the CVaR final selection policy also improves the results in an uncertain environment significantly (see Fig.~\ref{fig:results:dist_noise_on_handling_on_depth}).
 The results are close to the results of the KRLCB policy variant, but more iterations are necessary for the same success rates.
 Moreover, the same statements also pertain in a deterministic environment (see Fig.~\ref{fig:results:dist_noise_on_handling_on_depth}).

 The average runtime per planning step for the baseline and our KRLCB and CVaR variants are stated in table \ref{tab:runtime}.
+A planning step provides a sequence of actions for a maximum duration of \SI{10}{\second}, but only the first action is executed for \SI{0.8}{\second} in our simulation, leading to the next planning step given a new observation.
 Both variants yield similar overheads compared to the baseline.
 For instance, their durations are greater by $\approx \SI{7}{\percent}$ at 1000 iterations, \SI{19}{\percent} at 2000 iterations, and \SI{6}{\percent} at 8000 iterations compared to the baseline.
 The large overhead at 2000 iterations is due to the chosen parameters for progressive widening of the set of start states.